onlinesthua/Image-Classification_Diploma-in-AI-Sample-Project/README.md

 2. Proficiency in implementing image classification models using TensorFlow Keras API.
 3. Ability to fine-tune pre-trained models to adapt them to new tasks or datasets.

-* The Dataset is not included in the repository in considerations of storage space.
 This project is prepared by Chen Yijie under the supervision of Zhou Changxin